Skip to main content

 • Both APIs serve the same knowledge access flow

-• If retrieve is allowed but all-chunks is blocked separately, behavior becomes inconsistent
+• If normal retrieval is allowed but direct injection is blocked separately, behavior becomes inconsistent

 • Small-KB direct injection should not be blocked by an endpoint-specific rule